code-crow1337/fruitShop/README.md

 # fruitShop
-Building a fictional fruit shop.
-Use to learn CSS/HTML and Node with Express
+Building a fictional fruitshop 🍉 .
+Using it to learn CSS/HTML and Node with Express

 ## Screenshout on the homepage
 ![Screenshot](screenshot_homepage.png)